 ELCT 296: Electronics Technology Cooperative Work Phase 1, 2, or 3.
 (1-3) A work-study program with local industry to give the student practical experience in an industrial environment.
-Prerequisites: Third or fourth semester standing and permission of the Science/Applied Technologies Curriculum Coordinator.
+Prerequisites: Permission of the Science/Applied Technologies Curriculum Coordinator required.
 CR/NC.